medikoo/modules-webmake/README.md

 Main idea behind AMD is that dependencies are resolved asynchronously (in contrary to synchronous resolution in case of CommonJS format).
 Sounds promising, but does it really make things better?
 Cause of waterfall nature of resolution and large number of HTTP requests not necessary.
 See [benchmark](https://github.com/medikoo/cjs-vs-amd-benchmark#compare-load-times-of-two-module-systems) that compares resolution speed of both formats when used in development mode.

-Agreed advantage of AMD that attributes to its success is that in it's direct form works in a browser (it doesn't require any server setup), which is hard to achieve with CJS style (but [not impossible](https://github.com/creationix/chrome-app-module-loader)).
+Agreed advantage of AMD that attributes to its success is that in it's direct form works in a browser (it doesn't require any server setup), that is hard to achieve with CJS style (but [not impossible](https://github.com/creationix/chrome-app-module-loader)).
 Still due to large number of requests such approach is usually not suitable for production and it appears it's also [not that performant in development mode](https://github.com/medikoo/cjs-vs-amd-benchmark#compare-load-times-of-two-module-systems).

-Quirks of AMD style is that it requires you to wrap all your modules with function wrappers, its modules are not runnable in direct form in Node.js and dependency resolution rules are basic and limited if you compare it with design of Node.js + NPM ecosystem.
+Quirks of AMD style is that it requires you to wrap all your modules with function wrappers, its modules are not runnable in direct form in Node.js and dependency resolution rules are basic and limited if you compare it with design of node.js + npm ecosystem.

 ### Browserify and other CJS bundlers

 [Browserify](http://browserify.org/) is most popular CJS bundler, and shares very similar idea.
-The subtle difference is that Browserify is about porting code as written for Node.js to web browser, so apart of resolving dependencies and bundling the code it struggles to bring what is needed and possible from Node.js API to the browser.
+The subtle difference is that Browserify is about porting code as written for node.js to web browser, so apart of resolving dependencies and bundling the code it struggles to bring what is needed and possible from Node.js API to the browser.

-Webmake cares only about bringing NodeJS modules format to other environments.
-Conceptually it's addition to ECMAScript and not port of Node.js to browser.
-It makes NodeJS modules format runnable in any environment that speaks at least ECMAScript 3.
+Webmake cares only about bringing node.js modules format to other environments.
+Conceptually it's addition to ECMAScript and not port of node.js to browser.
+It makes node.js modules format runnable in any environment that speaks at least ECMAScript 3.
 You can bundle with Webmake for Browser, TV, Adobe Photoshop or maybe a modern dishwasher.

-When comparing with other CJS bundlers, main difference would be that Webmake completely follows resolution logic as it works in Node.js.
-It resolves both packages and modules exactly as Node.js, and it doesn't introduce any different ways to do that.
+When comparing with other CJS bundlers, main difference would be that Webmake completely follows resolution logic as it works in node.js.
+It resolves both packages and modules exactly as node.js, and it doesn't introduce any different ways to do that.
 Thanks to that, you can be sure that your modules are runnable in it's direct form both on server and client-side.

 Other important difference is that Webmake doesn't do full AST scan to parse require's out of modules, it relies on [find-requires](https://github.com/medikoo/find-requires#find-requires--find-all-require-calls) module, which does only what's necessary to resolve dependencies list, and that makes it a noticeably faster solution.